-The Garo hills are a part of the range that is called the Garo-Khasi range in Meghalaya
+Garo Hills are a part of the range that is called the Garo-Khasi range in Meghalaya

 Divisions of Garo Hills

-The Garo Hills have an area of approximately 8,000 sq. kms.
-Garo Hills comprises 5 districts.
-The Garos predominantly inhabit the three district of the State namely East Garo Hills
+The Garo Hills have an area of approximately 8,000 sq.
+Kms which forms the western part of Meghalaya.
+Garo Hills comprises 5 districts; North Garo Hills, East Garo Hills

 , West Garo Hills